 Tools and Resources

-From the beginning stage of assessing organizational buy-in to developing long term plans for financial sustainability, these resources provide guidance for integrating primary and behavioral health care.
-They along with our integrated care experts, can help open the door to new and innovative possibilities.
+From the beginning stage of assessing organizational buy-in to developing long term plans for financial sustainability, these resources provide guidance and support for integrating primary and behavioral health care.
+They, along with our integrated care experts, can help open the door to new and innovative possibilities.
 Partner with us and help your team successfully achieve integrated care.

 - Quick Start Guide to Behavioral Health Integration: An interactive flowchart that will walk you through some of the questions to consider when integrating behavioral health care.